 Container technology has been around for more than twenty years, but broad use only took hold in the last couple of years.
 If you have been following the container space, you probably know that although the industry is still maturing, it is being adopted at far greater speeds than even cloud computing.

 While container recognition has grown quickly, the technology has not been as robust as virtual machines, who have had a ten-year head start on enterprise adoption.
-Concerns have centred around security, especially regarding multi-tenancy, access management, and image validation.
+Concerns have centered around security, especially regarding multi-tenancy, access management, and image validation.

 Another issue plaguing containers is the lack of standards and best practices for the new tools.
-Container sizing is not standardised, and it is too easy to build a large, cumbersome container.
+Container sizing is not standardized, and it is too easy to build a large, cumbersome container.
 There have been some promising developments in the standards space with The Open Container Initiative (OCI), Cloud Native Computing Foundation (CNCF) and Moby (open framework from Docker), but a single standard is up for debate.
-Management of containers at scale can easily become unwieldy, labour-intensive and complex.
+Management of containers at scale can easily become unwieldy, labor-intensive and complex.

 The final major issue with the container industry is its players.
 While Docker has become the defacto standard (and looks to remain that way because of its involvement in the OCI), the management and services space does not have a clear leader and consolidation is widespread.

 For container orchestration, Kubernetes has the greatest momentum, gaining a lot of recent market share especially with many big companies' clear acceptance.
 Google, AWS, Azure, Oracle, VMware, Red Hat and Pivotal are all supporting K8s via the CNCF.

 Finding the right fit for your organization is not easy and requires evaluating various aspects of the container ecosystem.
 Here are five suggestions that should factor into your decision: